neondatabase/neon/docs/multitenancy.md

 ### Safety

 For now particular tenant can only appear on a particular pageserver.
-Set of WAL acceptors are also pinned to particular (tenantid, timeline) pair so there can only be one writer for particular (tenantid, timeline).
+Set of safekeepers are also pinned to particular (tenantid, timeline) pair so there can only be one writer for particular (tenantid, timeline).